 Rol's voice changed to a cautionary tone as he said, "Well, that's the thing.
 I did not want to say much about this because it's just something we may want to think about when we come into some money.
 Because it may..."
 He was cut off by Mikah again, as she said, that might be a while.
 Rol continued, "Yeah, I understand.
 But considering it's gonna cost around sixty thousand to get it..." and Mikah said they'd see what happened after the sale of the diamond.
 She did agree to think about it.
 Rol finished up, saying "I don't know if we're gonna need one, but considering the kind of work we're going to get into..."
 As he let that fade off, Mikah said, "Well, if it can do work outside the ship while we're in space..." and Rol cut her off, pointing out that it might not be for work 'on their ship'.
 With everyone's attention, he said, "If we, for instance, we might want to do some salvage work?
 It might be easier sending a machine.
 It's just a thought."

 As that discussion wound down, Rol also told them that the system would take up one of their fourteen tons cargo space, which was another consideration.
 While they were mulling that over, Aiden sparked up saying, "While I was down at the range, I tried some white phosphorous rounds.
 And I figured they'd be just the right thing if we came up against another battle-droid.
 But while they are nice, they're a bit more expensive than I can afford."
 Mikah asked what weapons the ammo would be good for, and Aiden said they were for his LAG.
 Mikah said he'd have to be with them in combat for the rounds to be any good then.
-They discussed what weapons could use such rounds, and it turned out that his was the only weapon aboard with the punch for anti-armor work.
+They discussed what weapons could use such rounds, and it turned out that his was the only weapon aboard with the punch for that kind of anti-armor work.
 The round still needed to get through armor for the phosphorous to do its work.
 With that, Mikah clearly said, if they bought the rounds, Aiden had to come if a fight was possible.

 Not agreeing with Mikah, Aiden said there would be situations down the road where they'd need the rounds.
 But he claimed it wouldn't matter if he was with them or they brought the trouble back to the ship.
 When she asked the cost, Aiden said it was Cr 500 for ten rounds and Cr 75 for the specialized protective clip they were stored in.
 Surprised, she asked about the clip and found it was needed to stabilize the rounds so the phosphorous didn't cook off.
 After that, Mikah needed to decide if they really had a need for this, or if Aiden was just being paranoid?
-She also needed to decide if giving the rounds to Aiden would make them useful enough to serve when they were needed.
+She also needed to decide if giving the rounds to Aiden would make them useful enough to serve when they were needed?
 In the end, Mikah turned on Aiden and said, "OK.
 If we buy these, you are responsible for managing them and when we call because we need you, you come running.
 Is that ok?"

 Not certain how Mikah defined 'need', and absolutely certain of the mayhem the Knights and crew could get him into, Aiden decided discretion was the better part of valor.
 He said he'd buy the rounds himself.
-Once they were done with the discussions, Aiden got on a computer, contacted the range and completed the deal to buy the rounds.
+Done with that discussion, Aiden got on a computer, contacted the range and completed the deal to buy the rounds.
 As he said this, Mikah said, "If you like to continue to eat, you'll come when you're called anyway."
 Rol picked this thread up, saying "Speaking of eating, is anyone keeping track of ship's stores?"
 Mikah asked, "Isn't that your job?" and Rol said he just cooked.
 Mikah said, "Well, if we need to go shopping, let me know." as Zach threw in that they could just look in the cupboards and see what was needed.
 Aiden asked, "Wouldn't the person in charge of the cooking be in charge of the supplies?"
 Rol said, "Yes, as far as cooking supplies go."
 But he pointed out they had not tracked oxygen tanks, EVA suit supplies, emergency supplies, etc.

 Mockingly, Rol answered, "Your trusting my accuracy on these reports, aren't you?" before firming his voice up.
 More professionally, he said, "OK, well I will do what I can with the one credit a day allocation, and we'll see what I can do with the station."
 Ms. Vik sheepishly looked at Rol and said "I tried." as Rol said "It's ok."
-With a confused Mikah asked, "Do you want the stipend for the supplies or for yourself?"
+With a confused look, Mikah asked, "Do you want the stipend for the supplies or for yourself?"
 Rol said, "Well, if you're gonna make me the quartermaster, then I have to deal with the station's quartermaster in getting our supplies.
 Right?"
 Realizing Rol was serious, Mikah firmly said they didn't need a quartermaster, and could shop for their own supplies.